One planet.

-Please note that the entrance and exit to this year's event have changed!
+Please note the entrance and exit plan for the event!

 See the map layout here.